kazurayam/HowFailureHandlingAffectsExceptions/README.md

 At the Line#108, the `WebUI.waitForElementNotClickable` keyword repeats referring to the `foundElement` until it find the web element is not clickable any more.

 While the keyword is in the loop, in the target web page, the initial `<button id='myButton'>` element is once removed; and a new `<button id='myButton'>` element will be inserted.
+At this timing, the `foundElement` becomes stale.
+It is not referring to a valid HTML element any more.
 Therefore the `WebUI.waitForElementNotClickable` keyword threws a StaleElementReferenceException.
 A SERA was thrown by TC2 by just the same reason as the TC1.

 ### Which WebUI keywords are likely to throw SERE?

 In the TC2, I pointed out that the `WebUI.waitForElementNotClickable` keyword is likely to throw a StaleElementReferenceException.

 Any other keywords would behave the same?

 In the [Test Cases/TC5](https://github.com/kazurayam/StaleElementReferenceExceptionReproduction/blob/main/Scripts/TC2/Script1733285851173.groovy), I pick up just a few other WebUI keywords and found the following 2 built-in keywords threw SERE.